Contact 3-manifolds, holomorphic curves and intersection theory: The representation formula

-We begin with the fact that an isolated intersection of two $J$-holomorphic curves in an almost complex $4$-manifold always counts positively (Theorem~\ref{thm:positivity}).
-This admits a relatively easy proof via the similarity principle in the special case where one of the curves is locally embedded near the intersection (cf.~\cite{McDuffSalamon:Jhol}*{Exercise~2.6.1}).
-Of course, the result is also true without this extra assumption, and the literature contains two quite different approaches to proving this.
+If $u(z) = v(\zeta)$ is an isolated intersection of two $J$-holomorphic curves in an almost complex $4$-manifold and at least one of the curves is immersed at the intersection point, then there is a relatively easy argument via the similarity principle (cf.~\cite{McDuffSalamon:Jhol2}*{Exercise~2.6.1}) to prove that this intersection must count positively.
+The same holds without assuming that either curve is immersed, but the proof requires more work.
 One approach, due to McDuff \cites{McDuff:intersections}, shows that a $J$-holomorphic curve with critical points always admits a global perturbation to an \emph{immersed} $J'$-holomorphic curve for some perturbed almost complex structure~$J'$, thus the general case can be reduced to the immersed case.
 This is an elegant argument, but it gives little insight as to what is really happening near critical points of holomorphic curves, so we will instead discuss a purely local approach, using a variation on a result of Micallef and White \cite{MicallefWhite}.
-The following statement is weaker than the actual Micallef-White theorem but suffices for our purposes, and is considerably easier to prove.
+The following statement is weaker than the actual Micallef-White theorem but suffices for our purposes, and is easier to prove. \begin{thm} Suppose $(M,J)$ is a smooth almost complex manifold of dimension $2n$, and $u : (\Sigma,j) \to (M,J)$ is a $J$-holomorphic curve that is not constant in some neighborhood of the point $z_0 \in \Sigma$.
+Then there exists a unique integer $k \in \NN$ and $1$-dimensional complex subspace $L \subset T_{u(z_0)}M$ such that one can find a $C^\infty$-smooth coordinate chart on a neighborhood of $u(z_0) \in M$ and a $C^1$-smooth coordinate chart on a neighborhood of $z_0 \in \Sigma$, identifying these points with the origin in $\CC^n$ and $\CC$ respectively and identifying $L$ with $\CC \times \{0\} \subset \CC^n$, so that $u$ in these coordinates near~$z_0$ takes the form